Region 3 DVD 2D 2 disc version review

 Armour of God 3

 It's really here that the film starts to get going and the story gets maybe a little busy.
-Which is very reminiscent of many of the films made in Hong Kong in the 80's and 90's ,you know where no story was really done and they just added it as it goes along, It can some times make for a confusing scenario or in others drive the story along like a roller coaster.
+This is very reminiscent of many of the films made in Hong Kong in the '80s and '90s, you know where no story was really done and they just added it as it goes along, It can sometimes make for a confusing scenario or in others drive the story along like a roller coaster.

-JC must get in touch with a young woman by the name of CoCo who runs a student body who support the return of lost and looted relics back to their respected countries.
+JC must get in touch with a young woman by the name of CoCo who runs a student body that supports the return of lost and looted relics back to their respected countries.

-This is what leads him to land in trouble with the law which in turn gives him to meet Catherine the granddaughter of the captain of one of one of the ships that launched it's assault on Old summer palace all those years go. .Catherine s grandfather took the ''Indestructible '' to invade the far east but never returned , at Catherine's home JC and his team find the proof they need to set voyage for where the Indestructible was last meant to have landed.
-Hoping to find the gold bullion that was on-board.
+This is what leads him to land in trouble with the law which in turn gives him to meet Katherine the granddaughter of the captain of one of the ships that launched its assault on Old summer palace all those years ago...Katherine s grandfather took the ''Indestructible '' to invade the far east but never returned, at Katherine's home JC and his team find the proof they need to set voyage for where the Indestructible was last meant to have landed.
+Hoping to find the gold bullion that was on board.

-Where as the originals pace was fast and furious ,especially in the Western versions which where edited.
-CZ12 does have a quite a few scenes which stop the story from moving at the same pace that where used to for this type of film.
+Whereas the original's pace was fast and furious, especially in the Western versions which were edited.
+CZ12 does have quite a few scenes which stop the story from moving at the same pace that where used for this type of film.

-I don't think there's any less action in CZ12 then the first films.
-But when it's all edited a bit tighter it lends it self to be more exciting.
+I don't think there's any less action in CZ12 than in the first films.
+But when it's all edited a bit tighter it lends itself to be more exciting.

 © Emperor Motion Pictures / Jackie and JJ Productions 2012